steemit/steem/doc/build-ubuntu.md

 You can add the `-j` parameter to the `make` command to compile in parallel on a machine with lots of memory and multiple cores (e.g. `make -j4 steemd`).

 ### Ubuntu 14.04

+Note:  Development occurs on Ubuntu 16.04.
+Best practices dictate replicating this environment when setting up your node.

 Here are the required packages: